mezzatab/ad-ception/README.md

 # ad-ception
-It is a NLP/ML Model to predict keyword performance in given area codes.
+It is a NLP/ML Project keyword performance in given area codes.